 Cognitive Behavioural Therapy

-Our vision is to provide a safe, non-judgmental, and open space through our services, where clients and practitioners can develop a therapeutic relationship
+Our vision is to provide a safe, non-judgemental, and open space through our services.
+In this environment, clients and practitioners can therefore develop a strong and trusting therapeutic relationship.

 What issues is CBT recommended for?